bjompen/bjompen.github.io/posts/AzdoVMSSBicep.md

 Lets start by using those two things!

-Already by typing `resource` the plugin starts heping us.
+Already by typing `resource` the plugin starts helping us.

 ![One resource, extra cheese, plz](../images/AzdoVMSSBicep/4.png)